All work

 Overview

-Big Ugly Head Ball is a browser-based arcade sports game: two giant boots kick a giant, sickly-green head around a neon-lit pitch in front of a crowd of roughly 700 turnip-like spectators.
-First to five goals wins a two-minute match; a tie at full time forces sudden-death golden goal.
-There’s no download and nothing to install, just a keyboard and a two-minute match.
+Big Ugly Head Ball is an arcade sports game: two giant boots kick a sickly-green head around a neon-lit pitch while roughly 700 turnip-shaped spectators watch from the stands.
+First to five goals wins a two-minute match.
+Tie at full time and it goes to sudden-death golden goal.
+Nothing to download, nothing to install, just a keyboard and two minutes.

 Highlights

 • A head that acts alive.
-The ball is a procedurally displaced skull mesh that blinks, glares at whoever’s nearest, and grimaces on every impact.
+The ball is a procedurally displaced skull that blinks, glares at whoever’s closest, and grimaces every time you boot it.

-• Zero art or audio assets.
+• No art or audio files.
 Every mesh, texture, and material is generated in code, down to the canvas-drawn pitch and the instanced crowd.
-Every sound effect is synthesized live with WebAudio, not sampled.
+Every sound effect is synthesized live rather than sampled.

-• A living crowd mix.
-Murmur, chatter, and roar layers track the run of play, with anticipation swells, clap-by-clap applause, and stray fan whistles.
+• A crowd that follows the match.
+Murmur, chatter, and roar layers track the run of play, with anticipation swells, clap-by-clap applause, and the odd fan whistle.

-• A full broadcast goal package.
-Dual-tone air horn, organ “charge!” stab, net swish, formant-synthesized grunts from the head, a speed-tracking ball whoosh, and a golden-goal heartbeat.
+• The full broadcast treatment.
+Dual-tone air horn, an organ “charge!” stab, net swish, formant-synthesized grunts from the head, a ball whoosh that tracks its speed, and a golden-goal heartbeat.

-• An original Suno-composed OST, “The Grimpit Sessions,” with title, match, and stinger cues mixed into the same bus graph as the synthesized SFX so music and effects never fight each other.
+• An original soundtrack.
+“The Grimpit Sessions,” composed in Suno, with title, match, and stinger cues mixed through the same bus graph as the effects so music and SFX never fight each other.

-• Broadcast-style post-processing.
-Bloom, vignette, chromatic aberration, and a warm grade, with hit-stop, screen shake, slow-mo goal celebrations, and an FOV punch on every kick.
+• Broadcast-style polish.
+Bloom, vignette, chromatic aberration, and a warm grade, plus hit-stop, screen shake, slow-mo goal celebrations, and an FOV punch on every kick.

 Tech and Architecture